assyrianic/CompTutoringNotes/TutoringNotesForJava.md

 ## Block Statement:

-Most basic statement that begins using curly brackets and contains statements between those curly brackets.
+The most basic statement that begins using curly brackets and contains statements between said curly brackets.
 ```java
 {
 	<statement1>;